PuneetGopinath/Sanitizers/README.md

 Then, you need to know difference between HTMLPurifier and BKS

 1. HTMLPurifier aims at creating safe and valid HTML as close as possible to a given input.
-But we aim to cover all types of input like name, username, password, etc
+But we aim to cover sanitizing all types of input like name, username, password, etc

 <h2><a name="support-us">Support Us</a></h2>